Being diagnosed with a hormone imbalance can be a scary, overwhelming thing.

-It’s easy to be overwhelmed with supplements options when it comes to treating Endometriosis pain, but don’t worry, that’s where I come in!
-I’ve rounded up my fav four supplements to help ease the pain and discomfort associated with Endometriosis:
+It’s easy to be overwhelmed with supplements options when it comes to treating endometriosis pain, but don’t worry, that’s where I come in!
+I’ve rounded up my favorite supplements to help ease the pain and discomfort associated with endometriosis:

 OmegAvail Hi-Po: Several studies have found that omega-3 fatty acids may be beneficial for women with endometriosis.
 A study by the University of Western Ontario found that fish oil containing two specific compounds, EPA, and DHA, can relieve pain by decreasing levels of an inflammatory chemical called prostaglandin E2.
 Researchers also found that fish oil can slow the growth of endometrial tissue.

 Cal/Mag: The combination of calcium and magnesium together helps the liver more efficiently metabolize hormones and helps to prevent spasms and tension in your muscles and nerves.
 Magnesium also helps keep adrenal stress hormones under control too.
 This is a big deal, as stress hormones throw everything off whack!
 And remember those bowel issues that we talked about?
 Magnesium helps to keep the bowels regular by maintaining bowel muscle function.